Homemade Taco Seasoning

 - chili powder

 - ground cumin

 - cayenne pepper

 Toss all the spices in a small bowl and stir to combine.
 Store in an air tight container in a cool dark place for about 3 months (I’ve personally never had mine that long).

-Customize your Homemade Taco Seasoning
+Customize your seasoning